scverse/anndata/docs/accessors.rst

 #.  easy to create:

-    The central :attr:`A` object allows you to create :class:`AdRef` objects that reference arrays
-    along one or two dimensions of an :class:`~anndata.AnnData` object:
+    The central :attr:`A` object is an accessor for the whole :class:`~anndata.AnnData` object, and allows you to create :class:`AdRef` objects that reference arrays along one or two dimensions of an :class:`~anndata.AnnData` object:

     >>> from anndata.acc import A